lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 growing teams easier.

-It's harder to run into surprises like "that new project is build in X" where X is a 3 weeks old language.
+It's harder to run into surprises like "that new project is build in X" where X is a 3 weeks old language or framework.

-Monorepo actively discourages the introduction of new languages because people want to move fast and no one wants to spend weeks _before_ they can write a single line of code.
+Monorepo actively discourages the introduction of new languages because everyone wants to move fast and no one wants to spend days (sometimes weeks) _before_ they can write a single line of code.

 ### CI & CD can get really smart

-Setting up CI
+- dependencies versions
+- language versions
+- automatically deploy all that changed
+- generate docs of all kind

 ## Workflow